 Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For certain covered services from certain non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum.
+For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.

-Deductible Individual plan: (The amount you pay for certain eligible services each year before this Policy starts to pay.) \$3,000 Note: On a family plan, members have an Family plan: individual, as well as a shared family deductible.
-Per member: \$3,000 Shared family: \$6,000 Out-of-pocket maximum Individual plan: (The most you pay in a year for eligible services covered by this Policy.) \$6,800 Note: On a family plan, members have an individual, as well as a shared family out-of-pocket maximum.
-Family plan: Per member: \$6,800 Shared family: \$13,600 Lifetime maximum Individual and family plan: (The maximum amount this Policy will pay for eligible services during your lifetime.)
-Per member: Unlimited applied toward satisfaction of the deductible and out-of-pocket maximum.
-A. Ambulance Ambulance services or ambulance transportation to the nearest hospital for an emergency 30% coinsurance Non-emergency licensed ambulance service that is arranged through an attending physician, as follows: a.
+are responsible for any charges in excess of the non -network provider remibulsement amount.
+A. Ambulance Ambulance services or ambulance transportation to the nearest hospital for an emergency Nothing Non-emergency licensed ambulance service that is arranged through an attending physician, as follows: a.
 Transportation from hospital to hospital when: i.
-Care for your condition is not available at the hospital where you were first admitted; or 30% coinsurance ii.
-Required by Medica 30% coinsurance Transportation from hospital to skilled nursing facility 30% coinsurance B. Anesthesia Anesthesia services received from a provider during a covered office visit or an outpatient hospital or ambulatory surgical center visit 30% coinsurance Anesthesia services received from a provider during a covered inpatient stay 30% coinsurance C. Chiropractic Chiropractic services to diagnose and to treat (by spinal manipulations, manual muscle stimulations or other \$30 copayment The deductible does not apply.
+Care for your condition is not available at the hospital where you were first admitted; or Nothing ii.
+Required by Medica Nothing Transportation from hospital to skilled nursing facility Nothing B. Anesthesia Anesthesia services received from a provider during a covered office visit or an outpatient hospital or ambulatory surgical center visit Nothing Anesthesia services received from a provider during a covered inpatient stay Nothing C. Chiropractic Chiropractic services to diagnose and to treat (by spinal manipulations, manual muscle stimulations or other conjunctive or manipulative therapies) Nothing